We Can Do It

 “The toughest athlete in the world is a 62 year old woman” — D.L.
 Stewart for the Dayton Daily News

-He is talking about American swimmer Diana Nyad, who is working towards her 5th attempt to swim from Havana, Cuba To Key West, Florida.
+He is talking about American swimmer Diana Nyad, who swam from Havana, Cuba to Key West, Florida.

 The first evidence of her fearlessness came about in 1967 when she jumped out of her Emory University dormitory window wearing a parachute.
 She survived but was thrown out of the school and later became a marathon swimmer.
 She wound up setting a women’s world record in her first race (10-miles).